carlydacosta/incommon/readme.md

 ## Purpose

-Application designed to search for the common investments Portfolio Companies (PC) between two Venture Capital (VC) firms and view the details of each PC.
+Application designed to search for the common investment Portfolio Companies (PC) between two Venture Capital (VC) firms and view the details of each PC.

 ### Demonstrate my understanding of the following technologies after my time as a fellow at Hackbright Academy:
 * Integrating an API